Dr. Benjamin Lefebvre

 - Contemporary Canadian Fiction

-Dr. Benjamin Lefebvre has been teaching occasional courses in English and in Society, Culture, and the Environment (formerly Contemporary Studies) at Laurier Brantford since 2010.
+Dr. Benjamin Lefebvre has been teaching courses in English, in Youth and Children's Studies, and in Society, Culture, and Environment (formerly Contemporary Studies) at Laurier Brantford since 2010.
 His areas of expertise include twentieth-century and contemporary Canadian literature, children's literature and culture, gender and genre, scholarly editing, adaptation and screen studies, the archive, and digital humanities.
 In addition to editing seven books and contributing journal articles, book chapters, and paratexts on a number of topics, he is Series Editor of the Early Canadian Literature Series (Wilfrid Laurier University Press), Copy Editor of Jeunesse: Young People, Texts, Cultures, and Director of L.M.
 Montgomery Online.

 The L.M.
 Montgomery Reader, Volume 3: A Legacy in Review.
 Toronto: University of Toronto Press, 2015.
 Includes “Introduction: A Legacy in Review” (3–48), “A Note on the Text” (49–50), headnotes for all twenty-four chapters, and “Epilogue: Posthumous Reviews, 1960–2013” (359–90).